msmur/blog/content/dev/making-sense-of-idempotency/one.md

 ## The Claim

-It's because idempotency is conceptually quite straightforward, but in terms of execution nuance it's an absolute mess.
+It's because idempotency is conceptually straightforward, but complex in its execution nuances, that we suffer.
 Why?
 Because the quality of idempotence is baked into what we as engineers consider 'business' logic, and it scales proportionally with the complexity of that logic.

-Let's prove the above claim before we continue.
+Proving this claim is integral to our discussion (and what I'll spend the rest of this essay on).
+If you believe me - head on over to the next essay.

 Let's assume idempotence isn't baked into your business logic.
 Perhaps it's part of a higher level of abstraction such as a generic middleware or library that you use.